Home/Prompts/Morning Briefing Setup

 return [{ json: { prompt } }];

-Node 6: Send to Barack (HTTP Request)
+Node 6: Send to Chief (HTTP Request)

 URL: http://[YOUR_MAC_IP]:18789/api/agents/barack/message